 This vacuum won't run as long as other units as it tops out at 75 minutes.
 But it will go back to its charging dock on its own and will alert you if the bin gets full.
 You can control it using the app, Alexa, Google Assistant, or Apple Watch.

 Top pick for those with pets

-The vacuum detects when it's on the hardwood floor or when it's on the carpet and increases the sucking power when on the latter.
-This is a smarter device than some others as it can map your home and thus clean your floors in an organized fashion rather than randomly bouncing around.
-You can even tell it not to enter certain locations.
+The vacuum detects when it's on the hardwood floor or the carpet and increases the sucking power when on the latter.
+This is a smarter device than others as it can map your home and thus clean your floors in an organized fashion rather than randomly bouncing around.
+You can even tell it not to enter specific locations.

 Top robot vacuum for homes with stairs

 eufy by Anker - BoostIQ RoboVac 15C MAX

 Bottom line: This vacuum-only cleaning device offers powerful suction at a lower cost.
 It's a great fit for any home since the included sensors allow it to detect drop-off areas like stairs and avoid them easily.